HIV-1 and HIV-2 infographic explaining symptoms, differences, AIDS progression, and diagnosis in a clear 4-point medical layout.

 ✔ 1.
 Diagnosing HIV Correctly

-Identifying whether a person has HIV-1, HIV-2, or both helps doctors choose accurate and effective treatment.
+Identifying whether a person has HIV-1, HIV-2, or both ensures that test interpretation and follow-up are appropriate.

 ✔ 2.
 Starting Proper Treatment (ART)